richellaod/Programming-Scripting-Project-2018/README.md

 A Histogram is a graphical display of data using bars of different heights.
 It is similar to a Bar Chart, but a histogram groups numbers into ranges.[5]

-Histograms appeared to be getting a lot of mentions in numerous articles which I read so I thought this would be the best and main way to dispaly my data in a graphic format.
-I was unsure of how to go about this as it was not something I had done previously however I stumbled across an article on matplotlib [6] which went through in detail, how to go about creating Histograms in Python.
+Histograms appeared to be getting a lot of mentions in numerous articles which I read so I thought this would be the best and main way to display my data in a graphic format.
+I was unsure of how to go about this as it was not something I had done previously, however I stumbled across an article on matplotlib [6] which went through in detail, how to go about creating Histograms in Python.
 I decided to create a histogram for each of the attributes in the Iris Data Set using the below code:

 ![Image for Histogram Code](https://github.com/richellaod/Images-for-Project-2018/blob/master/Histogram%20Code.JPG)